imsys/template-vite-svelte/README.md

 ## Using TypeScript

+!!
+The script was written for RollUp, it needs to be adapted. !!

 This template comes with a script to set up a TypeScript development environment, you can run it immediately after cloning the template with:

 ```bash